acquia/blt/docs/onboarding.md

 ## Initial Setup

-1. Verify that your system meets the [system requirements for BLT](../INSTALL.md)
+1. Verify that your system meets the [system requirements for BLT](INSTALL.md)
-1. [Fork](https://help.github.com/articles/fork-a-repo) the primary GitHub repository
+1. [Fork](https://help.github.com/articles/fork-a-repo) the primary GitHub repository for the project you are developing
-1. Clone your fork to your local machine:
+1. Clone your fork to your local machine (by convention, BLT refers to your fork as "origin" and the primary repo as "upstream"):

          git clone git@github.com:username/project-repo.git
          git remote add upstream git@github.com:acquia-pso/project-repo.git